thaliaarchi/wsjq/README.md

 - div and mod use truncated division, not floor division like Haskell.
 - readc collapses CRLF to LF on Windows because `input`, strips line endings according to the current OS.
-- Tail call optimization seems to fail when `interpret_continue` has parameters (either variables or filters) and is significantly slower.

 ## License